-Enrollee sighting through an engineer's level at camp SCS-NC-5, Yanceyville, North Carolina scherans interviewed admitted that they learned about cooperation with fellow workers and supervisors, the proper care of equipment, the importance of hard work, and a responsible attitude toward a job.
-While most respondents indicated that their CCC duties did not prepare them for future employment in terms of specific skills, some said that the work did prepare them for their lifetime careers.
-One former surveyor and topographic mapper with Company 5420-C commented: "My work in the CCC was really the launching pad for my career with the North Carolina Agricultural Extension Service [16]."
-One retired CCC worker recalled, "Because I had operated a machine in the CCC, the navy shipyard in Philadelphia was eager to hire me."
+Enrollee sighting through an engineer's level at

+camp SCS-NC-5, Yanceyville, North Carolina ItsAlthough many CCC projects required only the simplest types of common labor, enrollees could learn other things.
+Indeed, most of the CCC veterans interviewed admitted that they learned about cooperation with fellow workers and supervisors, the proper care of equipment, the importance of hard work, and a responsible attitude toward a job.
+While most respondents indicated that their CCC duties did not prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future employment in terms of specific skills, some said that the work did prepare them for future at the forth of the CCC, worker recalled, "Because I had operated a machine in the CCC, the navy shippard in Philadelphia was eager to hire me."
 He also noted that his experience as a truck operator while in the CCC led to his assignment as a vehicle operator in the United States Army during World War II.